SpeedWaller

 Typing In SpeedWaller

 This program must be typed in exactly as shown, WITHOUT spaces, on an Apple II computer (or emulator).
+Both lines are exactly 239 characters which is the line limit in Applesoft Basic.
+Taking off the last 10 characters took a full 6 months of work.

 For example: